Cobb County DUI Lawyers

 How is the OSAH administrative hearing conducted in my Cobb DUI case?

-The judge will enforce the Georgia Rules of Evidence and the Administrative Rules of Procedure, similar to other court proceedings.
+The judge will enforce the Georgia Rules of Evidence and the Administrative Rules of Procedure, similar to other court proceedings in your Cobb DUI case.
+This is why having an experienced Cobb County DUI lawyer conduct this important hearing is critical.
 The officer testifies first because the burden is on your Cobb DUI officer to establish that the statutory factors were met.
 Some jurisdictions allow DUI officers to receive help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Cobb DUI officer is then subject to cross-examination.
 Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 The decision is also posted on the Office of State Administrative Hearings website.
 If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-What happens if I win the administrative hearing in my DUI case?
+What happens if I win the administrative hearing in my Cobb DUI case?

-Suppose the judge finds that one or more of the applicable statutory factors above need to be met in your Cobb DUI administrative hearing.
+Suppose the judge finds that one or more of the applicable statutory factors above were not met in your Cobb DUI administrative hearing.
+You win!
 In that case, the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and your driving privileges are reinstated pending the outcome of the criminal case.
 This does not mean that the Cobb DUI criminal charges are being dismissed, but an OSAH hearing can be an excellent tool for a Cobb County DUI lawyer to gain an advantage in your Cobb DUI criminal case.

-Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and you lose your license suspension hearing.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and you lose your license suspension hearing in your Cobb DUI case.
 In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
-Again, your license may be suspended because the burden on the Cobb DUI officer is too low to meet in these license suspension hearings.
-However, we still may be able to gain an advantage in the Cobb DUI criminal case based on testimony from the license suspension hearing.
+Again, your license may be suspended because the burden on the Cobb DUI officer is low to meet in these license suspension hearings.
+However, we may still gain an advantage in the Cobb Driving Under the Influence criminal case based on testimony from the license suspension hearing.
 If the judge committed an error in a ruling, the decision can be appealed by your Cobb County DUI lawyer.
 Also, if your Cobb DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Can I handle the license suspension hearing myself in my Cobb DUI case?

-Because an administrative license suspension action (and license suspension hearing) from a Georgia Driving Under the Influence arrest is a complex subject that even many lawyers don’t understand, our Cobb County DUI lawyers strongly encourage you to contact us immediately to discuss your Cobb DUI case.
-It is not a good idea to handle the license suspension hearing yourself.
+Because an administrative license suspension hearing (and license suspension hearing) from a Georgia Driving Under the Influence arrest is a complex subject that even many lawyers don’t understand, our Cobb County DUI lawyers strongly encourage you to contact us immediately to discuss your Cobb DUI case.
+It is not a good idea to handle the license suspension hearing yourself in your Cobb DUI case.
 Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.
 Call our Cobb County DUI lawyers today, and we will be more than happy to discuss your case and the license suspension action process.

 What if I am convicted of a DUI in Cobb County?
 What are the penalties I am facing?